In large bowl stir together:

 This is a flavourful unleavened bread recipe for Passover.

 If you tried this recipe, how did it work for you?
 Would you like to submit an original, healthy recipe of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.

 This recipe and others like it are available in a PDF document on this website.
 By recommending this recipe I do not necessarily endorse all of the material found at the source from which it came or any resources referenced therein.